Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Problem Setting

-where the ${\alpha}$ and ${\beta}$ functions return edge fractions (${ 0 \leq \alpha, \beta \leq 1 }$) for the data indicated by their subscripts.
-This interpolated velocity is not analytically divergence-free in general:

-The grid cell width $h$ appears due to the derivatives of $\alpha$ and $\beta$.
-The left column in Figure~\ref{fig:divComparison} visualizes this piecewise bilinearly interpolated velocity field and its pointwise divergence for some arbitrary discretely divergence-free data on a $3\times3$ grid.
-The red box highlights a spurious sink.
-Advecting uniformly sampled particles through this field (Figure~\ref{fig:particleDistribution}, top row), the sink region absorbs a large number of particles while other particles cluster into large and small rings (\citet{Bridson2007} call these "gutters").
+Bilinear interpolation applied to each staggered velocity component independently is the simplest common interpolant, but the resulting vector field's analytical divergence is nonzero in general (see Section 1 in supplemental material).
+Figure~\ref{fig:divComparison}, left column, visualizes such a flow and its divergence; if one advects uniformly sampled particles through this field (Figure~\ref{fig:particleDistribution}, top row), a sink region absorbs a large number of particles while many more cluster into large and small rings.
+Unfortunately, neither higher order interpolation (Figure~\ref{fig:particleDistribution}, middle row) nor using node-based / colocated velocity data will resolve these issues, since those interpolants remain divergence-oblivious.
+We use staggered multilinear interpolation as our baseline \emph{direct velocity interpolant} throughout the paper, unless stated otherwise.

-While this example used staggered data, standard interpolants on node-based velocity data exhibit the same issues, since they also provide no incompressibility guarantees.
-Likewise, higher order polynomial interpolants do not improve divergence error or particle distributions (Figure~\ref{fig:particleDistribution}, middle row).
-Throughout, we use the staggered bilinear (trilinear in 3D) interpolation as our baseline point of comparison for direct velocity interpolation, unless stated otherwise.

-The middle and right column in Figure~\ref{fig:divComparison} show pointwise velocity fields and the corresponding pointwise divergence obtained using our approach with linear and quadratic interpolation, respectively.
-We use quadratic Curl-Flow interpolation in the rest of the paper to avoid velocity kinks in linear interpolation (Figure~\ref{fig:divComparison}a, middle column), but they both contain no sinks or sources and their pointwise divergence is exactly zero.
+The middle and right columns in Figure~\ref{fig:divComparison} visualize the linear and quadratic variants of our proposed approach, respectively, developed in the next section.
+Since the linear case exhibits velocity kinks we ultimately prefer quadratic, but neither flow contains sinks or sources and their pointwise divergence fields are exactly zero.

+Section \ref{sec:directincompressible} mentioned prior approaches that aim for divergence-free interpolation using velocity data directly, rather than needing intermediate potentials.
+In particular, \citet{Jenny2001} and \citet{Balsara2001} used the same staggered grid layout as us in 2D (and in practice yield identical fields to one another).
+These \emph{direct incompressible velocity interpolants} produce pointwise divergence-free velocities within each cell, but kinks are visible \emph{between} most cells (see Figure~\ref{fig:CVI}) due to their piecewise construction and use of the minmod limiter~\cite{Jenny2001}, unlike our (quadratic) Curl-Flow method.